Abd al-Rahman Tsatsa: Nupe jihad

 During the Sokoto jihad in the early 19th century, Abd al-Rahman emerged as one of the foremost jihadists in Nupeland, leading or participating in several campaigns against local non-Muslim groups with some support from the Sokoto Caliphate.
 Even before the jihad reached Nupeland, the region had experienced instability caused by competing factions vying for paramount control, including two rival royal lineages and Abd al-Rahman himself.
 One of his major jihad campaigns was against another one these competitors, Ikako (or Manmachu), an enigmatic Nupe general.
 The battle took place at Dabban, where Ikako may have been killed.
 Abd al-Rahman then made Kere (in northern Nupe) his main base, ruling there for about three years.

 Around 1820, a combined Sokoto–Gwandu army launched a series of expeditions into Nupeland, the first known as Yakin Kusa.
 This campaign was followed by a treaty negotiated between the rival Nupe kings Idrisu of eastern Nupe and Majia of western Nupe, establishing a temporary peace and outlining their respective spheres of influence.
 At some point thereafter, Abd al-Rahman appears to have lost official support from Sokoto and Gwandu.
 The Scottish explorer Hugh Clapperton, who visited the region in May 1826, was in contact with Abd al-Rahman:I had a letter from the learned Abdurahman, of Kora, a noted chief of banditti, and who once, with his followers, overran Nyffé, and held possession of the capital six months.
 He now keeps the town of Kora, a day's journey to the north-east, and is much feared by Mohamedan and Kafir.
 He is a native of Nyffé.
 He is particularly anxious that I should visit him, as he wants my acquaintance, and begs I will give him the Psalms of David in Arabic, which he hears I have got.
-His letter was written on part of the picture of the frontispiece of an European book, apparently Spanish or Portuguese.
+His letter was written on part of the picture of the frontispiece of an [sic] European book, apparently Spanish or Portuguese.
 He says he has something to communicate to me, which cannot be done but by a personal interview; but unless he come to Koolfu I told his messenger, I could not see him.Clapperton's description of Abd al-Rahman as a "chief of banditti" suggests his marginalisation and outlaw status by that period.
 According to historian Abdullahi Smith, before the Kalambaina revolt of 1820 in Gwandu, Abd al-Rahman still enjoyed Sokoto's backing, but afterwards Gwandu shifted its support to Muhammad Dendo, a Fulani scholar active in Nupe.
 Dendo, once a Qur'anic teacher and diviner, became involved in Nupe politics, allying with Etsu Majia against his rivals, including Abd al-Rahman.
 Early Caliphate campaigns may have sought to install Abd al-Rahman as emir of Nupe, but in later ones, especially after 1820, Gwandu instead favoured Dendo as their preferred leader of the Muslims in Nupeland.